Ron Baggott

 Ronald Idris Baggott (16 January 1917 – 26 April 2013) was an Australian rules footballer who played with Melbourne in the Victorian Football League (VFL).
-He later captain-coached the now defunct Brunswick.
+He later captain-coached Brunswick in the throw-pass era Victorian Football Association.

+Baggot played 14 first eleven games of Victorian Premier Cricket with Northcote Cricket Club.

 He was the younger brother of Jack Baggott who played for Richmond.